wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 - Set custom action *Delete*

-- Set timeout option in the ``active-response`` section of the ``ossec.conf`` file
+- Set timeout option in the ``active-response`` section of the ``/var/ossec/etc/ossec.conf`` file

 Custom active response Linux example
 ------------------------------------

-The following Python script creates a file with the rule ID that triggered the AR and after 60 seconds it deletes the file.
+The following is a stateful AR in which the Python script creates a file containing the rule ID that triggered the AR.
+This AR is configured to delete the file after 60 seconds.

 .. code-block:: Python